meirbnb/DirLocker/README.md

 # DirLocker
-System utility created by meirbnb, which enables locking directories using different passwords.
+System utility that enables locking directories using different passwords.